Total Loss Settlement Negotiation: How to Get What Your Car Is Worth

 Does invoking the appraisal clause cost money?

-Yes — you are responsible for paying your chosen independent appraiser, which typically costs a few hundred dollars.
-However, the insurer pays for their own appraiser, and if a neutral umpire is required, that cost is usually split between both parties.
+Yes — you are responsible for paying your chosen independent appraiser, which typically runs $250–$750 depending on your location, vehicle type, and appraiser credentials.
+The insurer pays for their own appraiser, and if a neutral umpire is required, that cost is usually split between both parties.
 The total cost should be weighed against the potential increase in your settlement; for most significant disputes, the return on investment is well worth it.
+Review how the appraisal clause works for a full breakdown of the process.

 Will negotiating a total loss settlement affect my insurance rates?

-Filing a comprehensive claim (which most total loss situations fall under) can affect your rates at renewal, depending on your insurer and your state's regulations.
+Filing a comprehensive claim (which most total loss situations fall under) can affect your rates at renewal, depending on your insurer and your state's regulations — particularly if the loss stems from an at-fault accident.
 However, the negotiation of the settlement amount itself — meaning pushing back for a higher payout — has no direct impact on your premiums.
 The claim is already filed; negotiating simply ensures you're paid fairly for what you're owed.
-Review how car insurance after a total loss affects your policy and next steps.
+Review what happens after a total loss for a full breakdown of how your policy and rates are affected going forward.

 Compare Car Insurance Rates in Ohio